 On Friday, Marc Jacobs’ lawyers asked a California judge to drop a copyright infringement suit filed by the owners of the Nirvana estate, according to court documents obtained by Billboard.

-The case concerns Marc Jacobs’ November 2018 Redux Grunge Collection, which the band claims uses the smiley face logo created by Kurt Cobain in 1991.
-Additionally, the band states that the fashion brand also used Nirvana references — lyrics and memes in the capsule’s promotional campaign.
+The case concerns Jacobs’ “Redux Grunge” collection, which Nirvana trustees claim used the band’s smiley face logo created by Kurt Cobain in 1991.
+Additionally, the Nirvana estate claim Jacobs’ brand also used Nirvana references such as lyrics and memes in the capsule’s promotional campaign.
 Nirvana is seeking monetary damages and to prevent Marc Jacobs from using its imagery in future.